isomerpages/moe-methodistgirlssch/_about-us/Our School Identity.md

 Lift high her banner, one and all, her name we now profess. <br>
 In work and play for honours won, today our hearts confess <br>
 The debt we owe, the love we hold for our dear M.G.S.

+# MG Houses

+The MGS House system was first formed in 1932, with four houses named after Methodist pioneers in Singapore: Blackmore, Oldham, Shellabear and Horley.
+They were later renamed **Blackmore , Olson , Lee and Jackson** .